gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 Enable Nginx under Environments > Brief-Pond > Infrastructure components tab > Nginx > Config tab, where brief-pond is the name of my dummy environment.

-If you have a real domain name to map your application to, add that under the host field.
-Later you will set a wildcard DNS entry for it.
-If you use the `test.mycompany.com` DNS name, services will be put under `*.test.mycompany.com`.

-Set `test.mycompany.com` in the host field.
+Set your domain name in the "Host" field.

+Gimlet is using wildcard DNS entries to simplify DNS management, so if you dedicate every subdomain under `test.mycompany.com` to Gimlet, set this value in the Host field.

-If you don't have a real domain name, set the value `tbd` for now.
+I don't have a real domain name for this tutorial, so I will set the value `tbd` for now and will update to a nip.io domain later in this tutorial once the external IP of Nginx is known.

 ![](/nginx-tbd.png)

 Save the configuration with the "Save componentes" button.
 Inspect and merge the pull request that is created by Gimlet.

-Once you merged the pull request, the changes will be synchronized to your cluster.

-You can track the syncronization status on the bottom toolbar.
+Once you merge the pull request, the changes will be synchronized to your cluster.
+You can track the synchronization status on the bottom toolbar.

 ![](/gitops-status.png)